 Run hot water down the sink after every use.
 This helps keep oils, soaps, toothpaste, and more from building up and developing into a clog.

 Throw a handful of baking soda into the drain weekly, followed by hot water.
 Baking soda is an amazing cleaner and will help keep any bad odors from developing in your drains.
 The hot water following it will help it from clogging up.

 Wipe out any hairs/large objects and keep them from going down the drain.
 Hair and other large objects have a tendency to cause clogs, so preventing as much as possible from going down your drain will help keep it clear.

 Baking soda, salt, and vinegar.
 Usually, baking soda and vinegar don’t mix very well, but if you typically have stubborn clogs in your drains, try tossing in some baking soda and salt, then add a generous dose of vinegar to your drain.
 Let the concoction foam for a minute or two and then follow with boiling water.

 Contact a Plumber

 Sometimes, DIY solutions don’t work.
 You may feel uncomfortable doing the work yourself because you’re worried about breaking something.
 Maybe you just don’t want to deal with gross, sticky hairballs or tinker with the guts of your sink — fair enough!

 In those situations, call the plumbing experts.
-You can schedule service with us online at your convenience.
+You can call (703) 214-5611 or schedule service with us online at your convenience.